ibm-cloud-docs/containers/cs_cluster.md

 3. If you have multiple {{site.data.keyword.Bluemix_notm}} accounts, select the account where you want to create your Kubernetes cluster.

-4. If you want to create or access Kubernetes clusters in a region other than the {{site.data.keyword.Bluemix_notm}} region that you selected earlier, [specify the {{site.data.keyword.containershort_notm}} region API endpoint](cs_regions.html#container_login_endpoints).
+4. If you want to create or access Kubernetes clusters in a region other than the {{site.data.keyword.Bluemix_notm}} region that you selected earlier, run `bx cs region-set`.

-    **Note**: If you want to create a cluster in US East, you must specify the US East container region API endpoint using the `bx cs init --host https://us-east.containers.bluemix.net` command.

 6. Create a cluster.
     1. Review the locations that are available.
 The locations that are shown depend on the {{site.data.keyword.containershort_notm}} region that you are logged in.